mrmxf/opentsg-node/README.md

 This is broken down into Framenumber_errortype_widget_alias_errorcode

 - Framenumber is the frame the error occured on
 - Error type is either an E for Error of F for fatal.
-Fatal errors stop opentpg-node
+Fatal errors stop opentsg-node
 - Widget is the widget that the error occured in.
 - Alias is the alias that was being used from the factory that the error occured in.
 - Error code is the error that occured.
 Please check the lookup table for more exact information on the error.